Metalhead (Black Mirror): Development

-It was filmed in black and white, a style which had been considered for Black Mirror before but not previously used.
+"Metalhead" was filmed in black and white, a style which had been considered for Black Mirror before but not previously used.
 The idea was suggested by the director David Slade to bring to mind old horror films and to match the "oppressive nature" of the episode.
 Brooker originally wanted the episode to be entirely free from dialogue, similar to the film All Is Lost.
 Brooker suggested using the Steven Spielberg films Duel and Jaws as inspiration, whilst The Texas Chain Saw Massacre was an influence for Slade.
 Executive producer Annabel Jones felt that the story presented a world devoid of hope, and filming "a world drained of color felt right".
 Slade reported that though biological events or apocalypses were considered, the episode does not suggest a backstory for the world in order to focus on the conflict between Bella and the dog.

 Brooker came up with the episode's central idea while watching videos of Boston Dynamics' robotics products such as BigDog.
 He found that there was something "creepy" in how the products, if knocked over, would look helpless as they worked to regain their stance.
 Brooker captured this idea in the scene where the dog breaks through the van's back window, but ends up off its legs.
 The dogs have "enough artificial intelligence to problem solve", according to Slade, and they have no feelings, in contrast to many robots in fiction.
 Their design underwent many iterations, the aim being that it should look terrifying, be designed with functionality in mind and kill brutally.

 Brooker's original script featured a human operating the dog from his home, including a scene where the operator left the "control unit" to give his kids a bath.
 However, this felt "superfluous", so the intention became for the episode to tell "a very simple story" and hence Brooker pared back the plot.
 Though viewers may assume the dogs are security for the warehouse, where they are first seen, the intention was for the dogs to have been deployed during a war.
 Camouflage for the dogs was designed but not used.
 One physical model of a dog was created for the episode, to help give actors and production a concept of their size and shape, but otherwise, all dogs were digitally added in post-production.
 Visual effects company DNEG were hired to work on this.